 Why are KPIs important?

-As we said earlier, different KPI can measure performance in different areas of an organization or department.
+As we said earlier, different KPIs can measure performance in different areas of an organization or department.
 Companies that use KPIs as objective guidelines for achieving their goals and setting achievable goals for their employees tend to perform better.

 Now that you know the importance of marketing metrics, we’ll have a look at some KPI examples.